 Check Out: 8 Best Student Loan Repayment Plans

 Like ChowNow, marketplace lending platform company CommonBond announced a new student loan repayment benefit in late 2015.
-The company offers each employee up to $100 every month — $1,200 each year — to help pay down their loans.
+The program offered each employee up to $100 every month — $1,200 each year — to help pay down their loans.
 The benefit lasts until the loan is fully paid off.

 First Republic Bank introduced its Student Loan Repayment Assistance program in 2016.
-The program works on a tier structure that pays $100 per month during the first year of program enrollment, $150 per month during the second year and $200 per month thereafter until the debt is paid.
+The program works on a tiered structure that pays $100 per month during the first year of program enrollment, $150 per month during the second year, and $200 per month thereafter until the debt is paid.